top of page

 For FREE, speedy, home, courier service from Pomeranz Booksellers in Jerusalem click here (tel: 02-623 5559) and for Amazon click here To view outstanding reviews click here.

-Highlights of the park are the partially reconstructed Canaanite City Gate and a Roman Basilica.
-The gate is a short distance from the entrance to the park.
-The driving directions within the park are the reverse from that shown in their map, which means that to drive to the Canaanite gate you have to do a loop around a quarter of the park as if exiting the park.
-The columns and statutes of the Roman basilica are also worth viewing.
+The Canaanite City Gate is a short distance from the entrance to the park.
+The driving directions within the park are the reverse from that shown in their map, which means that to drive to the Canaanite gate you have to do a loop around the park as if exiting it.
+There is a parking area close to the gate.

-Not shown in the map in the brochure is a recently tiled path adjacent to the main north-south driving road for the return part of this walk.
+A very pleasant short, circular walk that includes the Canaanite City Gate is via the Cliff Path.
+It starts from just above the beach via steps and heads south to the gate.
+The path is either tiled or a firm gravel.
+There are several observation points along the way.
+When you reach the Canaanite Gate, you can walk through it.
+You will descend a bit before going up to the tel.
+You can then walk around the periphery of the tel.
+Not shown in the map in the park brochure is a recently tiled path adjacent to the main north-south driving road for the return part of this walk.
 There is green grass on either side of the path.
-The total distance for this circular walk is about 1½ km and it takes about 30-45 minutes depending on how long you spend at the Canaanite Gate.
+The total distance for this circular walk is about 1½ km and it takes about 30-45 minutes, depending on how long you spend at the Canaanite Gate.

 It is also possible to walk around the southern part of the park on the Wall Path.
 It begins by the remains of Saint Mary Viridis Church.
 You will see the steps to the path.
 I am told by the park that it takes about 2 hours.